-- Fault 1 (2 mA output) non-critical If this occurs, it is due to blockage, very low signal, partial obscuration, or full beam block.
+• Fault 1 (2 mA output) - non-critical

+If this occurs, it is due to blockage, very low signal, partial obscuration, or full beam block.
 In this situation, detection is no longer possible.
 The detector's proper operation can be restored (auto reset) during operation if the condition causing the problem is removed or resolved.
 This mode occurs after a delay of 60 seconds from the moment of the fault.
-This delay is important to eliminate momentary obscuration due to passing through the beam. - Fault 2 (1 mA output) critical In this case, the detector is disabled due to electrical/software operational failure, central device (memory or processor) fault, or low voltage.
-This fault causes the detector to cease operation.
+This delay is important to eliminate momentary obscuration due to passing through the beam.

+- Low voltage fault (1 mA output) In this situation, detection is disabled due to low voltage being supplied to the detector.
+The detector returns to proper operation only when proper voltage level is restored. - Fault 2 (1 mA output) In this situation, the detection is disabled due to an electrical/software operational failure or a central device (memory or processor) fault.
+Such a fault causes the detector to cease operation.
 If there is a fault in the 0-20 mA loop, the output is 0 mA.